breadcat/blog.minskio.co.uk/content/quotes.md

 >How far do you think I can kick this bucket? <!-- joke punchline -->

+>How will people know you're a special non-conformist without a non-confirmist uniform? <!-- georg rockall-scmidt -->

 >Hurt people hurt people

 >I am never gonna financially recover from this <!-- tiger king -->